Golden Age of Porn: Feminist criticism

 The 'Golden Age' was a period of interactions between pornography and the contemporaneous second wave of feminism.
 Radical and cultural feminists, along with religious and conservative groups, attacked pornography, while other feminists were pro-pornography, such as Camille Paglia, who defined what came to be known as sex-positive feminism in her work Sexual Personae.
 Paglia and other sex-positive or pro-pornography feminists accepted porn as part of the sexual revolution with its libertarian sexual themes, such as exploring bisexuality and swinging, free from government interference.
 The endorsement of female critics was essential for the credibility of the brief era of "porno chic".

 Golden Age stars

-The Golden Age of Porn, between the years 1969 to 1984, was split into two waves: the first wave (the "porno chic" era), between the late 1960s to early 70s; and, the second wave reportedly "between the late 70s and early 80s".
+The Golden Age of Porn, between 1969 to 1984, was split into two waves: the first wave (the "porno chic" era), between the late 1960s to early 70s; and, the second wave reportedly "between the late 70s and early 80s".

 Major pornographic film actors of the first part of the 'Golden Age', the "porno chic" era, included: